wilblack/lilybot/README.md

 Install and Update Software
 ---------------------------

 Change your default log in shell from sh to bash.
 Run change shell `chsh` and when prompted enter `/bin/bash`.
+Then log out and log back in.

 Run the following code and grab some coffee, the second command takes awhile.